rouni001/CLARK/README.md

 as well as the total number of reads, the total number of reads classified and the alpha-diversity.

-- getTargetsKmers_distribution.sh: To print out the distribution of the target-specific k-mers in a file entitled "targets.distribution.csv" in the working database.
+- `getTargetsKmers_distribution.sh`: To print out the distribution of the target-specific k-mers in a file entitled "targets.distribution.csv" in the working database.
 The parameters for this script are the key parameters used for creating the database, i.e., the k-mer length and the minimum k-mers frequency (default 0).

-- extractSequences.sh: To extract/filter from the input data, the sequences identified to a specific taxon once the classification is done.
+- `extractSequences.sh`: To extract/filter from the input data, the sequences identified to a specific taxon once the classification is done.
 This can be used for downstream analysis (analysis of contaminants, genome assembly, etc.).
 Parameters are: The taxonomy id (of the taxon to look up), the address of the file